Gummo

-Gummo is a 1997 American experimental drama film written and directed by Harmony Korine (in his directorial debut), and starring Linda Manz, Max Perlich, Jacob Sewell, Jacob Reynolds, Chloë Sevigny, and Nick Sutton.
+Gummo is a 1997 American experimental sketch comedy drama film written and directed by Harmony Korine (in his directorial debut), and starring Linda Manz, Max Perlich, Jacob Sewell, Jacob Reynolds, Chloë Sevigny, and Nick Sutton.
 It is set in Xenia, Ohio, a Midwestern American town that had been previously struck by a devastating tornado.
 The loose narrative follows several main characters who find odd and destructive ways to pass time, interrupted by vignettes depicting other inhabitants of the town.

 Gummo was shot in Nashville, Tennessee, on an estimated budget of $1.3 million.
 It was not given a large theatrical release and failed to generate large box office revenues.
 It received generally negative reviews from critics, and generated substantial press for its graphic content and stylized, loosely woven narrative.
 The film has become a cult film, and entered the Criterion Collection in 2024.

 Plot

 A young boy named Solomon narrates the events of the tornado that devastated the city of Xenia, Ohio.
 A mute adolescent boy, known as Bunny Boy, wears only pink bunny ears, shorts, and tennis shoes on an overpass in the rain.

 A boy carries a cat by the scruff of its neck, and then drowns it in a barrel of water.
 The film then cuts to a different scene with Tummler — a friend of Solomon — in a wrecked car with a girl.
 They fondle each other, and Tummler realizes there is a lump in one of the girl's breasts.
 Tummler and Solomon then ride down a hill on bikes.
-In narration, Solomon describes Tummler as a boy with "a marvelous persona," whom some people call "downright evil."
+In narration, Solomon describes Tummler as a boy with "a marvelous persona", whom some people call "downright evil".

 Later, Tummler aims an air rifle at a cat.
 Solomon stops him from killing the cat, protesting that it is a housecat.
 They leave and the camera follows the cat to its owners' house.
 The cat is owned by three sisters: teenagers, Dot and Helen, and pre-pubescent Darby.
 The film cuts back to Tummler and Solomon hunting feral cats, which they deliver to a local grocer who intends to butcher and sell them to a local Chinese restaurant.
 The grocer tells them that they have a rival in the cat-killing business.
 Tummler and Solomon buy glue from the grocer, which they use to get high via huffing.

 The film then cuts to a scene in which two foul-mouthed young boys dressed as cowboys destroy things in a junkyard.
 Bunny Boy arrives and the other boys pretend to shoot him dead with cap guns.
 Bunny Boy plays dead and the boys curse at his corpse, rifle through his pockets, then remove and throw one of his shoes.
 They grow bored with this and leave Bunny Boy sprawled on the ground.